Skip to main content

 Targeting

 Properties are source data such as age, gender, interests, region of residence, and membership tier.
-Categories are segments created by applying conditions to properties.
-For example, “Women in their 20s” is a category combining the conditions of age 20-29 and female gender.
-Targeting is a collection of related categories.
-The “Demographics” targeting includes categories like women in their 20s, men in their 20s, women in their 30s, and men in their 30s.
-Advertisers select the categories they want within the targeting.
-Category Groups are a feature that combines multiple categories into one.
-If you group women in their 20s and men in their 20s together, it becomes a single category called ”20s”.
-Grouped categories cannot be selected individually, and advertisers can only select the ”20s” group.
+Targeting options are segments created by applying conditions to properties.
+For example, “Women in their 20s” is a targeting option combining the conditions of age 20-29 and female gender.
+Targeting is a collection of related targeting options.
+The “Demographics” targeting includes targeting options like women in their 20s, men in their 20s, women in their 30s, and men in their 30s.
+Advertisers select the options they want within the targeting.
+Combining into one option is a feature that combines multiple targeting options into one.
+If you combine women in their 20s and men in their 20s, it becomes a single targeting option called ”20s”.
+Combined options cannot be selected individually, and advertisers can only select the ”20s” option.

 Example: Demographics Targeting

-Before Applying Category Groups Advertiser selection options: Women in their 20s, Men in their 20s, Women in their 30s, Men in their 30s After Applying Category Groups
+Before combining into one option Advertiser selection options: Women in their 20s, Men in their 20s, Women in their 30s, Men in their 30s After combining into one option

 • 20s = Women in their 20s + Men in their 20s